atick-faisal/label-studio/docs/source/guide/signup.md

 ---
-title: Add users to Label Studio
+title: Add users to Annotation Hub
 short: Add users
 type: guide
 tier: opensource
 order: 369
 order_enterprise: 0
-meta_title: Add users in Label Studio Community Edition
+meta_title: Add users in Annotation Hub Community Edition
-meta_description: Sign up for Label Studio and invite users to collaborate on your data labeling, machine learning, and data science projects.
+meta_description: Sign up for Annotation Hub and invite users to collaborate on your data labeling, machine learning, and data science projects.
 section: "Manage Your Organization"
 ---

-Sign up and create an account for Label Studio to start labeling data and setting up projects.
+Sign up and create an account for Annotation Hub to start labeling data and setting up projects.

 !!! error Enterprise
-    In Label Studio Community Edition, all users have access to the same functionality and can see all projects.
+    In Annotation Hub Community Edition, all users have access to the same functionality and can see all projects.

-    If you require role-based access and permissions, consider upgrading to Label Studio Enterprise.
-For more information about the user management capabilities of Label Studio Enterprise, see [User management overview](https://docs.humansignal.com/guide/manage_users) in the Enterprise documentation.
+    If you require role-based access and permissions, consider upgrading to Annotation Hub Enterprise.
+For more information about the user management capabilities of Annotation Hub Enterprise, see [User management overview](https://docs.humansignal.com/guide/manage_users) in the Enterprise documentation.
 To start a free trial, [click here](https://app.heartex.com/user/trial).

 ## Create an account

-When you first [start Label Studio](start.html), you see the sign up screen.
+When you first [start Annotation Hub](start.html), you see the sign up screen.

 1. Create an account with your email address and a password.
-2. Log in to Label Studio.
+2. Log in to Annotation Hub.

-Accounts that you create are stored locally on the Label Studio server and allow multiple annotators to collaborate on a specific data labeling project.
+Accounts that you create are stored locally on the Annotation Hub server and allow multiple annotators to collaborate on a specific data labeling project.

 ### Create an account through the command line

-You can also create an account from the command line when you start Label Studio.
+You can also create an account from the command line when you start Annotation Hub.

 ```bash
 label-studio start --username <username> --password <password> [--user-token <token-at-least-5-chars>]